Commercial Real Estate Day-To-Day Work Life

 Big Commissions, But Fewer of Them

 A commercial real estate can deliver some fat commission checks.
-Sure, there are small re-zoned houses and buildings that are more in the price range of a luxury home.
-However, when you start to work with shopping centers, malls, industrial properties, office complexes and other retail properties, prices quickly rise into the millions of dollars.
+Sure, some small re-zoned houses and buildings are more in the price range of a luxury home.
+However, when you start to work with shopping centers, malls, industrial properties, office complexes, and other retail properties, prices quickly rise into the millions of dollars.